markd89/FrontPocket/README.md

 Note: Developed/tested under Debian Linux.
 MacOS/Windows "should" work.
 Please test and provide a PR for any needed fixes.

-Inspiration for this project comes from kokorodoki which provides a similar featureset for kokoro TTS. https://github.com/eel-brah/kokorodoki
+Inspiration for this project comes from Kokorodoki which provides a similar featureset for Kokoro TTS. https://github.com/eel-brah/kokorodoki

-Much thanks to the very smart people at Kyutai Labs for their beautiful model and helpful reference code. https://github.com/kyutai-labs/pocket-tts Their stuff is where the <b>real magic</b> happens.
+Much thanks to the very smart people at Kyutai Labs for their beautiful model and helpful reference code.
+Their stuff is where the <b>real magic</b> happens. https://github.com/kyutai-labs/pocket-tts

 ---